Reposted: Ten Steps for Attending a Keysigning Party

 9. Use GPG!

-You can now sign emails and anybody who signed your key can verify that email was sent by you and has not been modified.
-Additionally, you can encrypt anything you send to a person whose key you have signed.
+You can now sign emails, and anybody who signed your key can verify that the email was sent by you and hasn't been modified.
+You can also encrypt anything you send to a person whose key you've signed.

 10. Advanced usage